 The dominant feature is the period from about 1950 to 1990 that featured generally below average stratification in contrast to the past 20 years that is characterized by above normal values (Fig. 13).
-Stratification on the Scotian Shelf in 2015 continued to weaken from 2013 and was less than the 1981-2010 mean value.
+Stratification on the Scotian Shelf in 2016 increased after several years weakening and was greater than the 1981-2010 mean value.
 Since 1948, there has been an increase in stratification on the Scotian Shelf, resulting in a change in the 0-50 m density difference of 0.36 kg m-3 over 50 years.
-This change in mean stratification is due mainly to a decrease in the surface density (84% of the total density change), composed of two-thirds warming and one-third freshening.
+This change in mean stratification is due mainly to a decrease in the surface density (76% of the total density change), composed equally of warming and freshening.
 The remainder of the density change occurs at 50 m, mainly due to an increase of salinity.
-There was a decrease in stratification from 2014 to 2015 due to an increase in surface density as a result of a cooler temperature, an increase of 0.8°C.
+There was an increase in stratification from 2015 to 2016 due to an increase in surface density as a result of warmer temperature, an increase of 1.0°C and lower salinity, a decrease of 0.2.